 If the residential property’s dutiable value is reduced to $1 million or less by the application of the off-the-plan concession, the relief will only apply after the off-the-plan residence requirement is met.

-Once you have satisfied the residence requirement, which requires least one purchaser to use the property as their home for a continuous period of 12 months, starting within 12 months of possession of the property, you can then apply for the relief.
+Once you have satisfied the residence requirement, which requires at least one purchaser to use the property as their home for a continuous period of 12 months, starting within 12 months of possession of the property, you can then apply for the relief.

 To apply for the relief: